gocd-contrib/ansible-gocd/README.md

 requirements
 ============
 * Ansible 1.6+ is required for UFW firewall module support.
-* Ansible 1.5 can be used if comment out the UFW tasks.
+* Ansible 1.5 can be used if you comment out the UFW tasks.

 installation instructions
 =========================